About WCOObjective and Mission

 - Discuss common issues affecting citrus producing countries.

-- Exchange information on production and market trends to prepare for 2030.
+- Exchange information on production and market trends.

 - Foster dialogue on policy issues of common concern.